Sears files for Chapter 11 amid plunging sales, massive debt

 In a March 2017 government filing, Sears said there was "substantial doubt" it would be able to keep its doors open — but insisted its turnaround efforts would mitigate that risk.

-But its losses continued into this year.
-In the fiscal second quarter ended Aug.
-4, net losses in the quarter swelled to $508 million, or $4.68 per share, compared with a loss of $250 million, or $2.33 cents per share in the same quarter a year ago.

-Such financial woes contrast with the promise that Lampert made when he combined Sears and Kmart in 2005, two years after he helped bring Kmart out of bankruptcy.
-Back then, it operated 2,200 stores in total.

 Lampert pledged to return Sears to greatness by leveraging its best-known brands and its vast holdings of land, and more recently planned to entice customers with a loyalty program.
-But it struggled to get more people through the doors or to shop online.
+But losses continued and the company struggled to get more people through the doors or to shop online.

-Jennifer Roberts, 36 of Dayton, Ohio, had been a long-time fan of Sears and has fond memories of shopping there for clothes as a child.
+Jennifer Roberts, 36, of Dayton, Ohio, was a long-time fan of Sears and has fond memories of shopping there for clothes as a child.
 But in recent years, she's been disappointed by the lack of customer service and outdated stores.

 "My mom had always bought her appliances from Sears.
 That's where my dad got his tools," she said.
 "But they don't care about their customers anymore."

-She said a refrigerator her mother bought at Sears broke after two years and it still hasn't been fixed for almost a month with no help from the retailer.
+She said a refrigerator her mother bought at Sears broke after two years and still hasn't been fixed.

-"If they don't value a customer, then they don't need my money," said Roberts, who voiced her complaints on Sears' Facebook page.
+"If they don't value a customer, then they don't need my money," Roberts said.

 Sales at the company's established locations tumbled nearly 4 percent during its fiscal second quarter.
-Still, that was an improvement from the same period a year ago when it fell 11.5 percent.
+Still, that was an improvement from the same period a year ago.
 Total revenue dropped 30 percent in the most recent quarter, hurt by continued store closings.

-The bleak figures are an outlier to chains like Walmart, Target, Best Buy and Macy's, which have been enjoying stronger sales as they benefit from a robust economy and efforts to make the shopping experience more inviting by investing heavily on remodeling and de-cluttering their stores.
+"The problem in Sears' case is that it is a poor retailer," Saunders wrote in an analyst note last week.
+"Put bluntly, it has failed on every facet of retailing from assortment to service to merchandise to basic shop keeping standards.
+Under benign conditions, this would be problematic enough but in today's hyper-competitive retail environment it is a recipe for failure on a grand scale."

 Store shelves have been left bare as many vendors have demanded more stringent payment terms, says Mark Cohen, a professor of retailing at Columbia University and a former Sears executive.

-Meanwhile, Sears workers are nervous about what kind of severance they'll receive if their store closes.
+Meanwhile, Sears workers are nervous about what kind of severance they'll receive if their stores close.

 "We're doing the job of two to three people.
 It's not safe," he said.
 "We're lifting treadmills and refrigerators."